tianbo137/baihuqian.github.io/_posts/MachineLearningFoundations/2020-10-22-Feasibility of Learning.md

 ## No Free Lunch Theorem

-Any one algorithm that searches for an optimal cost or fitness solution is not universally superior to any other algorithm.
+Under the following conditions:

-There are a few conditionals of NFLT:
+* The search space the optimiser iterates through will be finite;
-* The search space the optimiser iterates through will be finite.
+* The space of possible cost values will also be finite;
-* The space of possible cost values will also be finite.
+any one algorithm that searches for an optimal cost or fitness solution is not universally superior to any other algorithm.

 ## Probability to Rescue